-Electronic submissions through Grants.gov must have been received by 11:59 p.m.
-Eastern Daylight Time on October 3, 2012; proposals submitted by mail must have been postmarked by October 3, 2012.
-The Prescott grant schedule below provides additional information about the timing of various stages of the grant cycle.
+Electronic submissions through Grants.gov must be received by 11:59 p.m.
+EDT on October 8, 2014.
+Proposals submitted by mail must be postmarked and time-stamped by October 8, 2014.
+The grant schedule below provides additional information about the timing of various stages of the grant cycle.

-May 16: Announcement of Federal Funding Opportunity (FFO) posted on Grants.gov.
+July 2: Announcement of FFO posted on Grants.gov.

-February/March (1-2 weeks): Deputy Director reviews recommended proposals and makes final selections for FY2013.
+March/April (1-2 weeks): Deputy Director reviews recommended proposals and makes final selections for FY2015.

-March-May (2-3 months): Pre-award negotiations with recommended applicants; submission of award files to NOAA Grants Management Division (GMD)
+April-June (2-3 months): Pre-award negotiations with recommended applicants; submission of award files to NOAA Grants Management Division (GMD).

-May-August: FY2013 awards finalized by GMD Grants Official; GMD notifies award recipients (via email); Prescott Program Office notifies non-recipients (via email) after all recipients have been notified
+June-August: FY2015 awards finalized by GMD Grants Official; GMD notifies award recipients (via email); Prescott Program Office notifies non-recipients (via email) after all recipients have been notified.